hujw77/HFT-Orderbook/rust/README.md

 This implementation maintains consistency with the original C and Python versions:

-- **Pure data structure**: OrderBook only manages data, no matching logic
+- **Pure data structure**: OrderBook only manages data, no matching logic (exactly like C/Python)
-- **External matching**: Matching logic is handled by separate MatchingEngine
-- **Python-style API**: `process_order()` method for smart order handling
+- **Python-style API**: `process_order()` method for smart add/update/remove (same as Python)
 - **Performance**: Same O(1) and O(log M) characteristics as original

-This design makes the codebase more maintainable, testable, and flexible while preserving the high-performance characteristics of the original implementation.
+- **Data structure only**: No matching engine, just pure order book operations

+This design exactly matches the C and Python implementations - a pure data structure for managing orders and price levels, without any matching logic.